Valet parking: Valet parking equipment

 Common valet parking equipment includes articles such as valet podiums and key boxes for storing and protecting keys and valet tickets which are used to keep track of keys and their corresponding vehicles.
 Some valet parking providers also use specially designed umbrellas and signs to direct customers or display prices.

 Bike valet

 In some urban areas where parking is exceptionally scarce, events and universities sometimes sponsor a valet parking service for bikes.
 This service is normally free of charge and offered to encourage riding a bike to the location.

-Motocycle Valet Parking

-Motocycle valet parking can be found in the city of Surakarta, Indonesia, Including Valet Parking service for Motorcycle for the first time in the world, Can be found at Pasar Gede, Pasar Singosaren, Pasar Sidodadi, Pasar Kleco, Pasar Klewer.